 Honestly, who wants to spend any time with us!
-Yes, a day at the beach sounds amazing until Thomas decides to have a meltdown, eat sand, not want to stay still for five minutes and that day suddenly becomes an hour or he decides that he’s not quite in the mood for the zoo so throws his body to the floor in front of the gorilla enclosure.
+Yes, a day at the beach sounds fantastic until Thomas decides to have a meltdown, eat sand, not want to stay still for five minutes and that day suddenly becomes an hour or he decides that he’s not quite in the mood for the zoo so throws his body to the floor in front of the gorilla enclosure.
 It’s not that we don’t want Thomas to experience these things, but our lives are so much different.
 It’s also hard to watch your friends child running around a park, doing normal things.
-We shouldn’t judge on the ‘normal’ but we all do it.
+We shouldn’t judge the ‘normal’, but we all do it.
 As much as friends or family say they get it.
 It’s hard unless you live it!

 What’s A Night Out?

 I can’t remember the last night out I had!
 Like honestly, I think it was some time back in 2018 (I’m not even joking), 61% of carers have suffered ill health physical or mentally due to their caring responsibilities.
-I still shrug when people ask ‘but you get help right?’
+I still shrug when people ask ‘but you get help, right?’
 I’m not exactly sure what people expect me to say ‘that I have a full time paid nanny’ that we get thousands of pounds a year to fund the non-existent respite spaces.
 This post is by no means a whinge or self-pity but how many people take for granted that their grandparent does sleepovers, that holiday clubs are around the corner.
 We get four-holiday sessions!
 Yes, four whole days that have to be spread across six weeks!
-That’s on a first come basis and when your child relies on the routine of school, the six weeks holidays are a battle at times.
+That’s on a first-come basis, and when your child relies on the routine of school, the six weeks holidays are a battle at times.

 Hints and Tips

 - Stress & Worry – Everyone is guilty of stressing and worrying its part of human nature, but it can triple with caring responsibilities.
-My phone is constantly within my sight just in case school phone.
-You may find it difficult to switch off from your caring role especially at night.
+My phone is continuously within my sight just in case school phone.
+You may find it difficult to switch off from your caring role, especially at night.
 It can be easier said than done but take time for you, even if just five minutes you sit down and do something you enjoy whether it be catching up on your favourite programme or reading the new bestseller if you zone out for just five minutes it can have a positive impact on your health.

 - Physical Health Problems – We’ve all been there.
-Even as parents our needs come after the rest of the family but what happens if due to your avoidance that you suddenly couldn’t care for your loved ones.
-My back has been playing up for years and I avoided it until it was so bad last year that I could barely move!
+Even as parents, our needs come after the rest of the family but what happens if due to your avoidance that you suddenly couldn’t care for your loved ones.
+My back has been playing up for years, and I avoided it until it was so bad last year that I could barely move!
 I remember at the time just feeling down, tired and with no energy.
 Please don’t suffer alone, approach your GP for the support!

 This post today was inspired by the charity Mind.
 They are a charity who believe no-one should have to face a mental health problem alone.
 If you would like to know more about the charity and how it could help you or a loved one, please click on the link above.